functionland/docs/docs/functionyard/add-storage.md

 8. Now start command-line utility with `sudo gdisk`. **See [Example Output](#example-output) and [Troubleshoot](#troubleshoot) for more information**.
 9. Enter device path found in step 7.
 10. Hit `n`, to create a new GPT partition
+    - If partition already exists, press `d` to delete it.
+    - if multiple partitions exist, checkout [Troubleshoot](#troubleshoot) section.
 11. Accept the default partition number by just pressing `return/Enter`.
 12. Accept the default starting and ending sectors (creates a partition that spans 100% of the drive) by just pressing `return/Enter`
 13. Enter `8300` for the Hex-code/GUID.
 This is shortform to select the 'Linux Filesystem'
 14. Enter `w` to write table to disk and exit tool
 15. Hit `y` to proceed, wait for it to complete, and safely eject and reinsert drive.

 #### Example Output

 <div class="text--center">
     <img src="/img/fxyard-network/gdisk-output.jpg" style={{width: 700}}/>
 </div>

-16. After partitioning is complete.
+After partitioning is complete.
 Now we can format using the `e2fsprogs` command.

-17. Download with `brew install e2fsprogs`.
+16. Download with `brew install e2fsprogs`.
 This might take a while if Brew is not up-to-date.
-18. Now verify disk path again with `diskutil list`.
+17. Now verify disk path again with `diskutil list`.
-19. Run ```sudo `brew --prefix e2fsprogs`/sbin/mkfs.ext4 /dev/diskXs1```
+18. Run ```sudo `brew --prefix e2fsprogs`/sbin/mkfs.ext4 /dev/diskXs1```

 :::info replace the `X` in `/dev/diskXs1` with the path found in step 18!
 :::
-20. Wait for it to complete and safely eject drive.
+19. Wait for it to complete and safely eject drive.
-21. Connect your drive to the FxBlox.
+20. Connect your drive to the FxBlox.
-22. **Close FxBlox app**.
+21. **Close FxBlox app**.
 Now open your Fxblox app now and see your total maximum storage increase in the FxBlox app.

-23. If the drive does not show within the next 5 minutes there maybe a variety of issues occurring. **Checkout the [Troubleshooting](#troubleshoot) section for more details.**
+If the drive does not show within the next 5 minutes there maybe a variety of issues occurring. **Checkout the [Troubleshooting](#troubleshoot) section for more details.**

 ### Windows (Free Third-Party App)